 Business interruption insurance

-The cost of adding business interruption insurance to your commercial property insurance or business owner’s policy depends on the value of your business property, among other factors.
+The cost of adding business interruption insurance to your commercial property insurance or business owner’s policy (BOP) depends on the value of your business property, among other factors.

 A qualifying event is any significant change to your business that affects your insurance requirements.